 By the late 1960s, Blakey, Morris & Co had opened another Croydon branch at 97 Church Street.
 However, around 1970 the London Road branch closed, leaving only the Church Street one remaining.

 The late 1970s saw a somewhat curious arrival in the form of Winn Dixie Supersave, a discount shop with a frontage stretching across numbers 64 and 66 at least, and for some part of its life also 68 and 70.
 Despite the name, this appears to have had no connection to the American supermarket chain.

-Commenters on a Bygone Croydon thread recall that Croydon’s Winn Dixie sold “ex catalogue stuff” including “all sorts clothes to pans”.
-One of them likens it to present-day Wilkinson (now rebranded to Wilko), though it seems to have been rather scruffier than Wilkinson, with “a very uneven floor [...] big pillar supports [...] it could of done with a slap of paint and a few repairs”.
+Commenters on a Bygone Croydon Facebook thread (now deleted) recalled that Croydon’s Winn Dixie sold “ex catalogue stuff” including “all sorts clothes to pans”.
+One of them likened it to present-day Wilkinson (now rebranded to Wilko), though it seems to have been rather scruffier than Wilkinson, with “a very uneven floor [...] big pillar supports [...] it could of done with a slap of paint and a few repairs”.

 Anthony O’Neill’s Lonely Shopper article on Winn Dixie also mentions the uneven floors, and describes “tables groaning with pastel bath salts and china hearts stuffed with pot-pourri” and Ronco products (“only normally available through magazine and television offers”) such as a “device that scrambled eggs inside their shells”.

 Other goods on offer included toys such as “the Big Ear – a cross between a blue and red plastic rifle with a parabolic antenna on one end and a cheapo pair of Walkman headphones at the other”, the adverts for which promised “the ability to eavesdrop on conversations a mile away with crystal clarity”.